Bao Xishun: Career

-In December 2006, Xishun Bao was asked by veterinarians to assist them in removing shards of plastic from the stomachs of two dolphins.
+In December 2006, Bao was asked by veterinarians to assist them in removing shards of plastic from the stomachs of two dolphins.
 The dolphins had accidentally swallowed the shards, which had settled in their stomachs and caused a loss of appetite and depression.
 Veterinarians had been unable to remove them, so Xishun Bao used his 1.06-metre-long arms to reach into the dolphins' stomachs and remove the plastic manually.